TiagoGoddard/CryptoApi/README.md

 }
 ```

 What should be noted here?
 First, creation of `$crpyt` object through Laravel IoC.
-Currently, it creates `Amegatron\Cryptoapi\Cryptography\RsaAesCryptography` object which implements an interface `Amegatron\Cryptoapi\Cryptography\CryptographyIterface`.
+Currently, it creates `TiagoGoddard\Cryptoapi\Cryptography\RsaAesCryptography` object which implements an interface `TiagoGoddard\Cryptoapi\Cryptography\CryptographyIterface`.
 This object contains all methods we will need for encryption, decryption and signing.

 Second, is the initialization of symmetric "driver" (`$crypt->initSymmetric(...);`).
 It will store the AES key in the session for further use.

 Also note that responses from `/api/init` are not encrypted (for the case if this initialization fails).
 Also, response messages are not "speaking".
 The client should know what does e.g. "ERROR 1" means.
 This is done for not telling the possible hacker the internals of the API.

-And lastly, if the following code suites you, you may just use pre-made trait for this, `Amegatron\Cryptoapi\Traits\RsaAesControllerTrait` which already has this `postInit` method.
+And lastly, if the following code suites you, you may just use pre-made trait for this, `TiagoGoddard\Cryptoapi\Traits\RsaAesControllerTrait` which already has this `postInit` method.

 ```
-use Amegatron\Cryptoapi\Traits\RsaAesControllerTrait;
+use TiagoGoddard\Cryptoapi\Traits\RsaAesControllerTrait;
 ```

 Or if you are too lazy or your IDE does not insert the full name of the Trait automatically, you can just